 The Study Area is located within the beaches of the Iroquois Plain physiographic region of southern Ontario (Chapman & Putnam, 1984).

-The Iroquois Plain physiographic region of southern Ontario is a lowland region bordering Lake Ontario.
+The Iroquois Plain is a lowland region bordering Lake Ontario.
 This region is characteristically flat and formed by lacustrine deposits laid down by the inundation of Lake Iroquois, a body of water that existed during the late Pleistocene.
 This region extends from the Trent River, around the western part of Lake Ontario, to the Niagara River, spanning a distance of 300 kilometres (Chapman and Putnam 1984:190).
 The old shorelines of Lake Iroquois include cliffs, bars, beaches and boulder pavements.
 The old sandbars in this region are good aquifers that supply water to farms and villages.
 The gravel bars are quarried for road and building material, while the clays of the old lake bed have been used for the manufacture of bricks (Chapman and Putnam 1984:196).

-Figure 8 depicts surficial geology for the Study Area.
+Figure 12 depicts surficial geology for the Study Area.
 The surficial geology mapping demonstrates that the Study Area is underlain by coarse-texture lacustrine deposits of sand, gravel, minor silt and clay, Littoral deposits, and modern alluvial deposits of clay, silt, sand, gravel, and organic remains (Ontario Geological Survey, 2010).

 Soil information is not available for the Beach Boulevard Study Area due to the early urban development of the City of Hamilton and industrialization of the Hamilton Harbour Shoreline, with the exception of the south end which is indicated to be very poorly drained muck (Presant et al., 1965).

 Hamilton Harbour, also known as Burlington Bay, is located at the western tip of Lake Ontario and is separated from the Lake by a sandbar.
 The harbour is a 2,150 hectares embayment of Lake Ontario draining a watershed of 49,400 hectares.
 It is surrounded on three sides by the Niagara Escarpment.
 The harbour's watershed is drained by three major tributaries, the Grindstone, Spencer, and Red Hill creeks.
-The Red Hill Creek being closest to the Study Area.
+Red Hill Creek is closest to the Study Area.
 In the nineteenth century, the watershed was heavily forested, and Hamilton Harbour had vast marshes, and abundant fish and wildlife.

-1.3.3 Previously Registered Archaeological Sites
+1.3.2 Previously Registered Archaeological Sites

-In Ontario, information concerning archaeological sites is stored in the Ontario Archaeological Sites Database maintained by the MHSTCI.
+In Ontario, information concerning archaeological sites is stored in the Ontario Archaeological Sites Database maintained by the MCM.
 This database contains archaeological sites registered within the Borden system.
 Under the Borden system, Canada has been divided into grid blocks based on latitude and longitude.
 A Borden block is approximately 13 kilometres east to west, and approximately 18.5 kilometres north to south.
 Each Borden block is referenced by a four-letter designator, and sites within a block are numbered sequentially as they are found.
 The Study Area under review is located in Borden block AhGw.

-According to the Ontario Archaeological Sites Database, five previously registered archaeological sites are located within one kilometre of the Study Area (Ministry of Heritage, Sport, Tourism and Culture Industries, 2021).
-The Dynes Site (AhGw-264) is located within the Study Area (Table 1: site in bold) and does not retain Cultural Heritage Value or Interest (see Section 1.3.4 for details).
-A summary of the sites is provided below.
+According to the Ontario Archaeological Sites Database, three previously registered archaeological sites are located within one kilometre of the Study Area, none of which are located within 50 metres of the Preferred Alternatives (MHTSCI 2022).
+A summary of the sites is provided below in Table 1.